mannatgupta146/Day75_Task/README.md

 # Day 75 Task | Cohort 2.0

 This repository contains the work completed as part of **Day 75** in **Sheryians Coding School Cohort 2.0**.
-The focus of this task was to build a **User Management interface using React**, with emphasis on form handling, state management, and clean card-based UI design.
+The focus of this task was to build a **User Management interface using React**, with emphasis on form handling, state management, persistent storage using localStorage, and clean card-based UI design.

 ## 🖼️ Project Overview